Help a Friend

 - Listen: Give your friend your complete attention, try not to interrupt or discuss your personal history with them.
 It is not your role to determine if an assault has occurred.

-- Support: Offering non-judgemental support and acknowldeging your friend's feelings can help create a safe space for them to process and consider next steps.
+- Support: Offering non-judgmental support and acknowledging your friend's feelings can help create a safe space for them to process and consider next steps.

 - Refer: You do not have to have all the answers.
 An important part of being helpful is providing information about options and resources.